 5. Being disorganized

 Disorganization, whether it’s a cluttered desk, overloaded email inboxes, or late responsibilities, is a poor habit that may seriously disrupt your workday.
 Workplace tidiness should be part of our daily habits.
 In order to avoid being disorganized at work, you can use your desk drawer.
 Organize your desk so you know where all of your supplies are.
+Clear space, clear mind.
+When it comes to emails, try not to let them pile up and go unopened.
+Organization in the workplace can have a positive impact on your behavior, allowing you to work harder and more efficiently.

 6. Bad communication

 When you work remotely, you are not in an office with your team.
 It’s all too easy to fall into the trap of not reaching out to them since they’re not right next to you.
-You may fail to respond to phone calls or direct messages on collaboration apps, leave emails unread, and even miss video conferencing meetings.
+You may forget to respond to phone calls or direct messages on collaboration apps, leave emails unread, and even miss video conferencing meetings.
 However, if you want to perform better, you should work on your communication habits.
-Poor communication can cause big problems in the workplace.
+Poor communication can cause big problems in the workplace down the line.

 As a remote worker, try to be more proactive in your communication.
 When working with a remote team, communication is critical for keeping your team informed and engaged.
 Set aside a certain period during your workday to check in with your team on all applications.
 Check your email and answer the most important ones.
 For faster chats, send a direct message.

 7. Being too comfortable with work

 Stability is a luxury in light of everything that has transpired around the globe.
 It may seem pleasant to fall into a routine of what is expected of you at work, but there are consequences to not wanting to change.
-From time to time, you become too comfortable with your work, which suggests that you are unwilling to challenge yourself and progress as an employee.
+From time to time, you may become too comfortable with your work, which suggests that you are unwilling to challenge yourself and progress as an employee.
+So, put yourself out there to stand out.
+Take the initiative.
+If your supervisor or coworkers require assistance with a project, speak with them.
+You can learn a lot by dabbling in projects that aren’t directly related to you and may help you progress in your profession.

 8. Having a poor attitude

+Consider the advantages of remaining professional in the workplace, no matter how irritating the situation may be.
+These advantages include to name a few, a better working relationship with your teammates, higher motivation and productivity, and increased job satisfaction.
 A negative attitude is frequently the result of stress or dissatisfaction with your current job, but no matter what the cause, it’s usually something you can control and change.
 So, try to identify the source of your bad attitude so you can address it and then attempt to eliminate the cause.

 9. Lying

 Lying in the workplace is never a good idea.
 This poor behavior can make a manager or coworkers distrust you, and if your falsehoods violate business standards, your manager may decide to fire you.
 It’s critical to act with integrity so that everyone you deal with knows they can count on you, which leads to positive and fulfilling professional relationships.
+To break the lying habit, think before you act or speak, try to reflect on your thoughts and behaviors, and make sure that what you do and say doesn’t harm anyone.

 10. Disconnected from the team

 When working remotely, it’s easy to feel disconnected from your team.
 Everyone is dispersed, doing their own thing on their own timetable.
-Lack of communication with your coworkers can have a negative impact on productivity in the long run.
+A lack of communication with your coworkers can have a negative impact on productivity in the long run.
 When working on a collaborative project, it’s critical to be a team player.
+Participate in group video calls to keep the team up-to-date on your progress.
+Reach out to your boss and team to foster a sense of teamwork and connection.

 11. Negativity

+If you have a negative attitude, you may waste time worrying about problems that aren’t actually problems.
+Furthermore, you risk causing yourself undue stress and early burnout.
+Everybody has a bad day.
+Nobody is flawless, so it’s impossible to always give your 100% at work.
 However, there is a distinction to be made between having terrible days and carrying a poor attitude into the workplace on a regular basis.
-It has an impact not just on your attitude or the mood of your coworkers, but also on the projects you are working on.
+It impacts your attitude toward the projects you work on.
 Identifying the cause of the problem is a good way to combat negativity.
 If it is work-related, speak with your supervisor or coworkers to see if any modifications can be made.

 12. Not adapting to technology

 Companies are using technology such as video conferencing apps, group chats, and emails to stay connected while working remotely.
 Become more comfortable with the applications that help businesses stay connected.
-By using technology socially, workers can increase productivity by 20 to 25%.

 13. Lack of a proper workspace